clarkezone/clarkezone.github.io/_posts/2020-04-16-webapicore-case-of-missing-exception.md

 ```

-and low and behold this shows up under the failures tab in the portal:
+Low and behold the exception shows up in the Application Insights blade under the failures tab in the portal:

 ![telemtry](/static/img/2020-5-6-case-of-failing-post/exceptiondetails.png)